OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Results

-In \cref{fig:octolyzer_peri_repr}, we show the B-scans of the major outliers at each time point with the segmentations overlaid using DeepGPET \cite{burke2023open}.
+In \cref{fig:octolyzer_peri_repr}, we show the B-scans of the major outliers for peripapillary CT at each time point, with segmentations overlaid.
 Any differences (red arrows) are minimal, and the segmentations do not look qualitatively different.
 These two cases were the major outliers due to the difference in CT observed from morning -- afternoon (a negative differential of 15 and 14 $\mu$m in average CT, respectively) relative to their afternoon -- evening change (a positive differential of 1 and 2 $\mu$m, respectively).
-Thus, we propose the major outliers are primarily driven by minimal diurnal variation of the choroid, and not segmentation error.